irosh254/acme-tc/README.md

 1. Clone the repository
 2. Run `composer install`
-3. Initialize the database: `php bin/init-db.php`
+3. Initialize the database: `php bin/init-db.php` or use the one in the database folder
 4. Run the tests: `composer test`

 ## How It Works